 Clients receiving supportive care within a nursing home might already feel their rights are limited.
-For a client living in a nursing home, being appointed a guardian can be traumatic.
+Having a guardian appointed can be traumatic for a client living in a nursing home.
 A guardianship comes with limitations put in place by the court.
 The standard scope of care/responsibility the court will grant for a client in a nursing home typically covers medical decisions, medical insurance, and everyday decisions.

 Clients who have acquired multiple assets need solid long-term financial plans.
 Conservators consider the complete picture of assets, liabilities, income, expenses, projected retirement needs, and the costs associated with long-term care obligations.
 Steps are taken now to prevent the client from outliving their resources.